-|Highest indi- |
+|Highest individual |

 |Location of the|

 |1.
-Northern Baltic Proper||0.8 m||1.4 m||225° (SW)||8.1 °C||25.11 09:00||59°15’ N 21°00’ E|
+Northern Baltic Proper||0.7 m||1.3 m||203° (SW)||8.1 °C||25.11 09:00||59°15’ N 21°00’ E|

-Finnish Meteorological Institute has four buoys in the Baltic Sea.
-These wave buoys are located in the Northern Baltic Proper, off Helsinki, in the Bothnian Sea and in the Bay of Bothnia.
-The buoys are removed before the sea freezes and redeployed in the spring when the ice has melted.
+The Finnish Meteorological Institute (FMI) has four wave buoys in the Baltic Sea.
+They are located in the Northern Baltic Proper, in the Gulf of Finland, in the Bothnian Sea and in the Bay of Bothnia.
+FMI also operates a wave buoy that is moored outside of Suomenlinna, althought the buoy is owned by the City of Helsinki.